You can have a brilliant RETTO 2022

 So run well, eat regularly, leave your make-up behind, watch your steps (all 15,000 of them) and have a great Retto.
-I will most definitely see you there this year, for both runs!
+I will see you there this year!

 PS – if you want to see what can go wrong at Bloukrans, this GoPro-losing Youtube clip will give you a decent idea.

 Although R-E-T-T-O is Otter spelled backwards, you don’t need to run the race backwards, which would be a very questionable decision.